nodejs/node/doc/api/fs.md

 Any specified file descriptor has to support writing.

-Note that it is unsafe to use `fs.writeFile` multiple times on the same file without waiting for the callback.
-For this scenario, `fs.createWriteStream` is strongly recommended.
+It is unsafe to use `fs.writeFile()` multiple times on the same file without waiting for the callback.
+For this scenario, `fs.createWriteStream()` is recommended.

 If a file descriptor is specified as the `file`, it will not be closed automatically.